ghga-de/ghga-metadata-schema/docs/schema_markdown/ProcessDataFile.md

      * Description: The type of algorithm used to generate the checksum of the File.
      * Range: [String](types/String.md)
  * [File➞dataset](File_dataset.md)  <sub>1..1</sub>
-     * Description: The Dataset associated with this File.
+     * Description: The Dataset alias associated with this File.
      * Range: [Dataset](Dataset.md)